Azure/AppConfiguration/releaseNotes/JavaScriptProvider.md

 This is the first stable release of the following features.
 - Loading and composing configuration with key-value selectors.
 - Authentication with connection string or Microsoft Entra Id.
-- Loading key-values as either a `Map` or an object.
+- Loading key-values as either a `Map` or a configuration object.
 - Trimming prefixes from keys.
 - Loading key-values with JSON content type as configuration objects.
 - Key Vault reference resolution.